 Santa Claus is coming to town

+Window cleaners dressed as Santa Claus and a reindeer pose for photographers as he cleans a glass window at an event to celebrate the upcoming Christmas at a shopping mall in Tokyo, Japan December 24, 2015.
+REUTERS/Issei Kato

+Volunteers wearing Santa Claus costumes distribute presents to the poor in Najaf, south of Baghdad, Iraq December 19, 2015.
+REUTERS/Alaa Al-Marjani

-Israeli-Arab Issa Kassissieh wears a Santa Claus costume as he rides a camel and poses for the media during an annual Christmas tree distribution by the Jerusalem municipality on the Mount of Olives in Jerusalem.
-The Dome of the Rock is seen in the...more
+Israeli-Arab Issa Kassissieh wears a Santa Claus costume as he rides a camel and poses for the media during an annual Christmas tree distribution by the Jerusalem municipality on the Mount of Olives in Jerusalem, December 21, 2015.
+The Dome of the...more

 Claudionor Jose de Deus, wearing a Santa Claus costume, waves to people on a boat in the Amazon River, in rural Manaus, Brazil, December 19, 2015.
 Jose de Deus is part of a volunteer group that distributes toys to children from poor neighborhoods and...more